Brian May: Guitar style

 May has been referred to as a virtuoso guitarist by many publications and musicians.
-He has featured in various music polls of great rock guitarists, and in 2011 was ranked number 26 on Rolling Stone magazine's list of the "100 Greatest Guitarists of All Time".
+He has featured in various music polls of the greatest rock guitarists, and in 2011 was ranked number 26 on Rolling Stone magazine's list of the "100 Greatest Guitarists of All Time".
 In January 2007, the readers of Guitar World voted May's guitar solos on "Bohemian Rhapsody" and "Brighton Rock" into the "top 50 Greatest Guitar Solos of all time" (No.20 and No.41 respectively).
 Former Van Halen vocalist Sammy Hagar stated, "I thought Queen were really innovative and made some great sounding records...
 I like the rockin' stuff.
 I think Brian May has one of the great guitar tones on the planet, and I really, really love his guitar work."
 Justin Hawkins, lead guitarist of the Darkness, cites May as his earliest influence, saying "I really loved his tone and vibrato and everything.
 I thought his playing sounded like a singing voice.
 I wanted to be able to do that.
 Whenever I went to guitar lessons, I was always asking to learn Queen stuff."